15 Ways You Can Help Someone With Anxiety Disorder

 Ongoing guidance and reassurance can play a pivotal role in recovery, especially with anxiety disorder recovery.

 Try to be as supportive, loving, and empathetic as you can.
 Sufferers typically feel bad enough about what is going on in their life.
-They don’t want your sympathy, but do appreciate your understanding, compassion, and the necessary time to get their condition under control.
+They don’t want your sympathy but do appreciate your understanding, compassion, and the necessary time to get their condition under control.

 Overcoming anxiety disorder takes work…and often a lot of work.
-On the way to lasting success, there are often a great many little steps and victories.
+On the way to successfully overcoming it, there are often a great many little steps and victories.
 Celebrate them.
 Make a big deal about them.
-Doing so can be very encouraging to the sufferer.
+This can be encouraging to the sufferer.

 People who don’t succeed do so not because they can’t succeed, but because they give up before meaningful progress is made.

-Low self-esteem is often associated with a struggle with anxiety.
-Your encouragement can help him see himself more positively.
+Low self-esteem is often an underlying factor that fuels a struggle with anxiety disorder.
+Your encouragement and affirmations can help him see himself more positively.

 Anyone can overcome anxiety disorder with the right information, help, and support.
-So freedom from problematic anxiety is attainable, even though it can be a lot of work.
-Your continued reassurance can help him or her get through the drudge of recovery.
+Freedom from problematic anxiety is attainable even though it can be a lot of work.
+Your continued reassurance can help him or her get through the drudgery of recovery.
 Once he or she has recovered, you’ll recognize the true value of the hope you provided.